zgurley1/ITCS-4230-5230-Project-1/README.md

 # Team

 ## Quadforge Games

 Designer: Andrew Soriano
 Programmer: Carson Jones
 Programmer: Zachary Gurley
 Producer: Henry Agyemang

+# Instructions

+## Basic Controls

+Use WASD to move.
+Left Click to shoot the bow.
+Right Click to swing the sword.
+Press Escape to exit the game.

+## Core Mechanics

+Shoot targets to teleport to targets.
+Swing sword to deal damage to enemies.

+## Goal

+Get through all the rooms and defeat the boss to win!

+## Cheat Codes

+F1 - Activates and Deactivates Cheatcodes.
+F2 - Activates teleporting between rooms (you will need to do this every time you teleport between rooms).
+Then press 1, 2, 3, or 4 to teleport between various rooms (not all rooms in the game have button).
+F3 - Activate superspeed movement.
+F4 - Turn views on and off, allowing you to see the whole room.
+F5 - Allows you to teleport to teleport targets by clicking on them, without need of the bow and regardless of line of sight.
+F6 - Gives the player the bow.
+F7 - Toggle the ability to see enemy attack radius.

 # Licensing Information for Sprites